The Role of a Trip Leader

 Weekend Break Trip Leaders

 Weekend Break Trip Leaders lead trips within 200 miles of JMU for the weekend (Friday-Sunday).
 If you are intersted in becoming a Weekend Break Trip Leader, download and submit a Weekend Break Trip Leader Application.
 Applications will typically be due at the beginning of fall semester.

 Spring Break Trip Leaders

 Spring Break Trip Leaders are chosen through a selection process that varies slightly depending on whether or not the trip is international or domestic.

 International leader applications are due mid-April.
 To be considered for a position, leaders must meet all deadlines and exhibit strong organizational skills, as well as possess a strong understanding of the challenges of working in an international community.

 If you are interested in becoming an International Trip Leader, download and submit an International Trip Leader application.
+Applications are typically due mid-April.
 Previous alternative break program experience is not required to apply.

 Domestic Trip Leaders

 Domestic leader applications are are due in mid-September.
 To be considered for a position, leaders must meet all deadlines and exhibit strong organizational skills, as well as possess a strong understanding of the alternative break philosophy.